Peer Support Groups

 Beat provides support to a range of independent peer support groups catering for the differing needs of people affected by eating disorders:

 - People with all types of eating disorders

 - People who binge eat, compulsively overeat, feel they have emotional eating issues, are overweight, obese or struggling with their weight

 - Families and friends of people with eating disorders

 “I started going to a support group about two months ago and find it really helpful.
 I had never met anyone else with an eating disorder and it was reassuring to find that I wasn't the only one who was experiencing the thoughts and feelings I was having.
 Also because people are at different stages of recovery I found it helpful to see where I had come from and where I am now.
-I would urge you to go along and give it a try, you have nothing to lose!”
-Beat support group attendee
+I would urge you to go along and give it a try, you have nothing to lose!” peer support group attendee

 Emotional Overeating Support Groups